andydandy74/ClockworkForDynamo/README.md

 ## Renamed, recategorized and deprecated nodes
 During migration from one Dynamo version to the next, I regularly recategorize, relabel and rename a lot of nodes.
 These changes are documented in an [excel sheet](https://github.com/andydandy74/ClockworkForDynamo/raw/master/NodeList.xls) that contains a list of all nodes within the package.

-## Updates
-Since Dynamo's package manager currently does not (yet) have an update notification infrastructure in place, you may want to follow me on [twitter](https://twitter.com/a_dieckmann) for update notifications.

 ## Known Issues
 On this repository you can find a [list of known issues and planned enhancements](https://github.com/andydandy74/ClockworkForDynamo/issues).
 Should you find that one of the nodes in this package does not work (or could work better with improved functionality), please let me know by creating a new issue in that section.
 Also, if you happen to come across a built-in node that does exactly the same as one of the Clockwork nodes, please let me know so I can remove that particular node from the package - I am not trying to duplicate existing functionality.